WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_profiles.md

 * cover the exchange requirements for the scope
 * may be profiled - if they are in a similar or broader area that can be constrained in a derived profile

-#### Identify reusable profiles

-For reference / Search for wisdom
+This search is in related sources - within the the SMART Guidelines ecosystem - or even outside, such as IHE or HL7 or national guidance.
+In these cases, the L3 author shall apply the necessary validation as the profiles may not meet the expectations or may change without warning.

-* search for existing profiles
+The recommended priority for the search for existing profiles
   * other SMART IGs
   * HL7 international balloted reference implementation guides
   * IHE profiles